History of the Kurdistan Workers' Party: Vacuum of power

 International discussions were going on about a new state in North Iraq, based on the concept of Iraq Federation.
 UN channelled money to Iraq Federation.
 With inclusion of the solution for elimination of the PKK's ability to use North Iraq, Turkey joined the US-led coalition to bring truce among the Iraqi Kurds.
 Two sets of negotiations were tried.
 US-brokered Drogheda talks on August 9–11, 1995 appeared to be leading to a settlement of the KDP-PUK fight as well as to security guarantees in the form of the KDP controlling the Turkish border.

 Turkey feared that the KDP-PUK conflict would create a power vacuum in northern Iraq that would facilitate the organization.
-Turkey performed Operation Steel (Çelik Harekâtı) between March 20 and May 4, 1995 before the official negotiations began.
+Turkey performed Operation Steel (Çelik Harekâtı) between March 20 and May 4, 1995, before the official negotiations began.
 Some 35,000 Turkish troops moved into northern Iraq attempting to clean out PKK strongholds during the period March 20 – May 2, 1995.
 The attempt failed.
 This activity was aimed at giving the conditions of Drogheda talks a chance by eliminating the PKK's infrastructure from the region.
 Operation Steel gave the chance of Iraqi Kurds building their own control system, but only if they prevent the PKK extending its infrastructure.
 Drogheda negotiations were killed because of the regional effects on Syria and Iran.
 To derail this unification, just after the Drogheda Talks II September 12, 1995, PKK launched attacks (September 25, 1995) against the KDP.
 PKK was saying it can not be ignored.

 During 1995 Öcalan declared his intention to form a "National United Front."
 National United Front summarized its political objective as a "total national democratic liberation war against the escalating total warfare."
 By establishing some type of government-in-exile or Kurdish federation, PKK was responding to a coalition which was trying to unite Iraqi Kurds.

 A second set of failed negotiations among Kurdish groups in Iraq were performed during October 1996 which was called Ankara Peace Process.
 It was believed that Turkey tried to provide support for Kurdish groups if they join Turkey in war against the PKK.

 Paramilitary III (1996–1999)

-On May 27, 1996 PKK ordered a hunger strike for its members and supporters in the jails.
+On May 27, 1996, PKK ordered a hunger strike for its members and supporters in the jails.
 In July, 314 prisoners in 43 prisons in 38 provinces were on fasting to the death and over 2,070 were on hunger strike.
 Beginning with 1996 organization abandoned its previous strategy of attacking Kurds whom they claimed to be government puppets.
 It focused on military targets.
 At the end of 1996, the PKK leader Öcalan signed a cooperation protocol with the Revolutionary People's Liberation Party-Front (DHKP-C) which later failed.

-On December, 1998, Öcalan allegedly told the Kurdish satellite television channel Med-TV that his own militants are "no better than murderers".
+In December 1998, Öcalan allegedly told the Kurdish satellite television channel Med-TV that his own militants are "no better than murderers".